-- Click on the links of the comments you like and check them out, looking at the about pages and a few posts.
+- Click on the links to the comments you like and check them out, looking at the about pages and a few posts.
 Don’t give awards to people you find out that you don’t really like.
 This makes them meaningless!!!!

 What happens after you’re nominated for an award?

 Nothing happens.
-No WordPress person is going to come and say, “You were nominated, and out of the 600,000,000 bloggers world-wide, your new blog is the best we’ve ever seen.”
-I say that because at first I was so shocked to receive an award.
+No WordPress person is going to come and say, “You were nominated, and out of the 600,000,000 bloggers worldwide, your new blog is the best we’ve ever seen.”
+I say that because at first, I was so shocked to receive an award.
 I was so

 naive vain, that I wondered when someone was going to tell me that I’d actually WON!
 The experience is the nomination.
 The fact that another blogger likes you is the prize.